gmiers7642/exoplanets/README.md

 7. Interpretation

 #### 4.1 <a id="#4_1 Data Downloading and Preparation">Data Downloading and Preparation</a>
+The data is available <a href="">here</a>.  <a href="https://github.com/gmiers7642/exoplanets/blob/master/src/prep_csv_data.bash">This</a> script can be used to prepare the data, make sure that it is in the 'data' directory.
+This strips off all of the documentation columns, and prepares the data to be used by the other processing scripts.

 #### 4.2 <a id="#4_2 Imputation of Missing Data">Imputation of Missing Data</a>
+Method:
+* Since there is so much missing data, there is a lot of imputation required.
+First, the existing values have a logarithm applied to them.
+Then, the missing values are initially seeded with their average over all of the planets.
+After this, KMeans clustering is applied to generate cluster estimates.
+The centroids of these clusters are then used as the infill values for missing data, and the process is iterated ten times.
+Caveats:
+* There are many possible ways to impute the missing data, this was the one that was feasible to implement over the course of a two-week project.

 #### 4.3 <a id="#4_3 Automatic Feature Selection">Automatic Feature Selection</a>